ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   auditor
-    Whether the user has group\-AUDITOR attribute for the connection.
+    Whether the user has group-AUDITOR attribute for the connection.

     Allows the user to list profiles connected to the group and review audit information for the group.

-    This is independent of the system\-wide AUDITOR attribute (\ :emphasis:`access.auditor`\ ).
+    This is independent of the system-wide AUDITOR attribute (*access.auditor*).

-    A user can have group\-AUDITOR in one group but not in another.
+    A user can have group-AUDITOR in one group but not in another.

     | **required**: False
     | **type**: bool